mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Admin Codes: Allows user to add/edit/delete Admin Codes (for class, company, facility, and status of demographics system wide options) within the System Editor in the Control Panel
 * Read JSON API Log: Allows user to read the JSON API log
 * Configure JSON API Logging: Allows user to configure JSON API logging when a JSON API request is done with the system setting enabled and the golden ticket for additional information appears in the response dev_messages
+* View Administrator Help: Allows user, if set to "Yes", to view Help Videos intended for a System Administrator

 ### Scheduler